 Biography

 Christine was a core member of Actors for Refugees Australia, until she moved to the UK in 2004 to complete an MSc in Forced Migration at Oxford University.
-She founded ice&fire‘s outreach network Actors for Human Rights and has developed multiple performance and participation projects for the company.Christine is a trustee of Student Action For Refugees and volunteers for Hackney Migrant Centre and The Unity Project.
-Plays for ice&fire include On the Record; Afghan Monologues, Rendition Monologues; The Illegals; Broke; Seven Years with Hard Labour; Listen to Me; Souvenirs; The Island Nation; Lost and FoundMy Skype Family,#ArmingtheWorld (with Ben Chessell) and What Do I Know (with Amina Atiq) [email protected]
+She founded ice&fire‘s outreach network Actors for Human Rights and has developed multiple performance and participation projects for the company.Christine is a trustee of Student Action For Refugees and works part-time as an immigration adviser.
+Plays for ice&fire include On the Record (with Noah Birksted-Breen); Afghan Monologues, Rendition Monologues; The Illegals; Broke; Seven Years with Hard Labour; Listen to Me; Souvenirs; The Island Nation; Lost and FoundMy Skype Family,#ArmingtheWorld (with Ben Chessell); What Do I Know (with Amina Atiq);

 Sebastian Aguirre